 - With more complex commercial ecosystems, the ways in which businesses supply produce need to be digitally enabled.

 - The right technology will allow traders to do better business, and to prove produce authenticity.

 A wholesale market may not be the first place you’d expect to find a digital experience.
 The seemingly endless rows of fresh seasonal fruits, green vegetables and cut flowers feel a world away from the digital transformation that so many businesses are grappling with.
-And yet increasingly, the food we eat is being drawn into digital ecosystems — from how it’s grown to how it’s transported, traded and, crucially, trusted.
+And yet increasingly, the food we eat is being drawn into digital ecosystems — from how it’s grown to how it’s transported and traded.